Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 In summary, MLA's represent an increasingly attractive option for soil mapping and soil modelling problems in general, as they often perform better than standard linear models (as previously recognized by @moran2002spatial and @Henderson2004Geoderma) Some recent comparisons of MLA's performance for operational soil mapping can be found in @nussbaum2018evaluation).
 MLA's often perform better than linear techniques for soil mapping; possibly for the following three reasons:

  1. Non-linear relationships between soil forming factors and soil properties can be more efficiently modeled using MLA's,

  2. Tree-based MLA's (random forest, gradient boosting, cubist) are suitable for representing *local* soil-landscape relationships, nested within a hierarchy of larger areas, which is often important for achieving accuracy of spatial prediction models,

  3. In the case of MLA, statistical properties such as multicolinearity and non-Gaussian distribution are dealt with inside the models, which simplifies statistical modeling steps,

 On the other hand, MLA's can be computationally very intensive and consequently require careful planning, especially when the number of points goes beyond a few thousand and the number of covariates beyond a dozen.
-Note also that some MLA's, such as for example Support Vector Machines (`svm`), are computationally very intensive and are probably not well suited for very large data sets.
+Note also that some MLA's, such as for example Support Vector Machines (SVM), are computationally very intensive and are probably not well suited for very large data sets.

 Within PSM, there is increasing interest in doing ensemble predictions, model averages or model stacks.
 Stacking models can improve upon